Descriptions of Jefferson’s physical appearance and demeanor

 Overlooked Eye-Witness Testimony

 “[Jefferson] freed one girl some years before he died, and there was a great deal of talk about it.
 She was nearly as white as anybody and very beautiful.
 People said he freed her because she was his own daughter.
 She was not his daughter; she was _____’s daughter.
 I know that.
-I have seen him come out of her mother’s [Sally’s] room many a morning when I went up to Monticello very early.”
+I have seen him come out of her mother’s room many a morning when I went up to Monticello very early.”

 If this were a legal case, Foster would be in contempt of court for withholding evidence and hiding key suspects from the judge and jury.
 Scientific experts would testify to his faulty analysis and even condemn him for his willful suppression of evidence, reminding the court why scientific studies should always be subject to thorough peer review to avoid bias.
-And finally, legal experts would point out how the overall evidence does not come close to meeting the threshold needed for conviction.
+And finally, legal experts would point out how the overall evidence does not come close to meeting the threshold needed for a conviction of paternity.

 The Media Feeding Frenzy